adap/flower/baselines/fedvssl/README.md

 ```

 ### Downstream fine-tuning

-To run downstream fine-tuning with pre-trained SSL model,
+The downstream fine-tuning does not involve Flower because it's done in centralized fashion.
+Let's finetune the model we just pretrained with `FedVSSL` will finetune using UCF-101.
+First,
-we first need to transform model format:
+we need to transform model format:

 ```bash
 python -m fedvssl.finetune_preprocess --pretrained_model_path=<CHECKPOINT>.npz
 ```

-Then, launch the fine-tuning using CtP script:
+Then, launch the fine-tuning using `CtP` script.
+Results will stored in a new directory named `finetune_results`.

 ```bash
 bash fedvssl/CtP/tools/dist_train.sh fedvssl/conf/mmcv_conf/finetuning/r3d_18_ucf101/finetune_ucf101.py 1 --work_dir=./finetune_results --data_dir=fedvssl/data